Ready To Simplify Social Security? Your Top Six Questions, Answered

 We can help you navigate Social Security with our training and experience.
 We also have access to software that helps us effectively analyze a client's Social Security scenario, and blend it in with their overall financial plan to help them make the best choices for their retirement.

 Let’s discover how to maximize your Social Security benefits together.
-Schedule a complimentary call with our team today!
+Talk to one of our financial advisors and get a free retirement assessment.

 Scott is a Wealth Manager for Covenant Wealth Advisors and is a CERTIFIED FINANCIAL PLANNER™ (CFP©) practitioner and a Certified Public Accountant (CPA).